 - Comfortable with written translations and general written communications in English and Spanish…

-If a second language is mentioned in the job application as a “plus,” but not required, you likely want to list it slightly less prominently:
+If the job application mentions a second language as a “plus,” but not required, you likely want to list it slightly less prominently:

 - Adobe Photoshop